Two Pointer Techniques for Linked List Problems

 This article will resolve

-This article summarizes basic techniques for singly linked lists, with each technique corresponding to at least one algorithm problem:
+This article summarizes the basic techniques of singly linked lists.
+Each technique matches at least one algorithm problem:

 k

-Determining if two singly linked lists intersect and finding the intersection point
+Check if two singly linked lists intersect and find the intersection node

 This is the most basic linked list technique.
-LeetCode problem 21, "Merge Two Sorted Lists," addresses this issue.
-You are given two sorted linked lists and asked to merge them into a new sorted linked list.
+LeetCode problem 21 "Merge Two Sorted Lists" is about this.
+You are given two sorted linked lists.
+Please merge them into one new sorted linked list:

 You are given the heads of two sorted linked lists list1